EUDAT-Training/B2SHARE-Training/api/README.md

 [Example script](10_Example_script.md) | Example script with functions handling B2SHARE records [Appendix A](A_Setup_and_install.md) | Setup and install guide for Python [Appendix B](B_Request_and_Metadata_Reference_Guide.md) | Reference guide for API requests and record metadata

+### Contact
+If you encounter any problems or have any remarks, please contact EUDAT through the website [contact form](https://eudat.eu/contact) or [request support](https://eudat.eu/support-request?service=B2SHARE) directly.